wpspring/WPspring-Remove-WooCommerce-Connect-Your-Store-Notice/readme.md

 WC tested up to: 3.3.4
 License: GPLv2 or later

-Remove the WooCommerce.com Connect Your Store notice from the WP-Admin header.
+Remove the Connect your store to WooCommerce.com notice from the WP-Admin header.

 ## Description